Mirama Platform – System Context¶

 - Tenant & Organization Isolation: Enforced at all API, storage and UI layers.

-- Stateless JWT Authentication: All services validate tokens independently.
+- Stateless JWT Authentication: All services validate tokens independently via OpenIddict (backend) and AWS Cognito (frontend).

 - Encryption: All data encrypted at rest and in transit.